srujana13/SE20_GoL_Group17/README.md

 Srujana Rachakonda
 Tanay Agarwal

-The experiment session expect the Participants to Debug Game of Life Problem in three languages within 30 minutes time.
+The experiment session expects Participants to Debug Game of Life Problem in three languages within 30 minutes time.
 A participant is expected to debug the provided code in the presence of a Mentor from Group 17 and the participant is expected to share their screen when debugging the code.
 After completing the debug session the participant needs to complete a simple survey.
+This debugging experiment is conducted on atleast 10 participants.
 #### Steps to run the program

 Click on the repl.it icon on readme.md